interlay/monetary/README.md

 # monetary

-A cross-language library to handle currencies and money.
+A library to handle currencies and money.
+Targeted at blockchain and cross-chain applications.

 ## About

 Building systems with money is pretty hard.
-Especially when the monetary amounts that the application has to deal with uses different decimals and have a different "origin", i.e., chains issuing custom tokens.
+Especially when the monetary amounts that the application has to deal with uses different decimal representations, has numerous accounting units, and the same currency exists on multiple chains.

-To tackle these issues, this library should serve as a specification for a common interface to handle monetary amounts as well as provide reference implementations.
-Specifically, the objective for this library is to:
+To tackle these issues, this library serves as a common interface to deal with monetary amounts in a safe and predictable way.

+### Objectives

+The overall goal of this library is two-fold:

 1. Provide a secure currency interface.
 This includes safe arithmetic, type checking to ensure conversions between currencies are done correctly, safe conversion between denominations, and correct rounding.
 2. Provide a universal currency interface.
 The interface should be able to handle different denominations, an identifiable name and ticker, and an "origin".

+### Specification

+We provide a light-weight specification to establish a common set of rules for the monetary library.
+Please check the [specification](docs/specification.md) for more details.

 ### References

-- A good portion of this specification was inspired by this excellent post on [safe-money](https://ren.zone/articles/safe-money).
+A good portion of this specification was inspired by this excellent post on [safe-money](https://ren.zone/articles/safe-money).

 ## Library

 ### Getting started

 Install from npmjs:

 ```shell
 npm i @interlay/monetary-js
 ```

 Or

 ```shell
 yarn add @interlay/monetary-js
 ```